aasimsani/openedme/README.md

 I use [IP Stack's API](https://ipstack.com) to get the location of the people who click the link but you can modify the ```send_email.py``` file to send via whichever provider you want.

+### Google Analytics tracking

+In order to enable Google analytics tracking please put your tracking ID in the header of in each file in ```templates/```

 ### Potential enhancements

 1. Create a database to store URLs and thus make your own URL shortner. - Requires Patreon funding to be ($10/month)